microsoft/tsiclient/docs/UX.md

 ### Chart Data Shape

 Chart data is generally represented as a set of **groups** that each contain **time series**.
-Data for line, pie, bar, and heatmap charts follow the following shape convention:
+Data for line, pie, bar, and heat map charts follow the following shape convention:

 ```JavaScript
 [